Mercedes-Benz is hoping that it’ll be third-time lucky for them as they launch a new MPV in India – the V-Class.

-The new V-Class from Mercedes-Benz is here in India.
-This isn’t the first time that the German luxury car brand has launched an MPV (or minivan) here in India.
-It’s actually the third time.
-In 1999, they launched the MB minivans, and then again in 2011, they came up with the R-Class.
-And in spite of being very good products, both of them were a total flop in terms of sales and were quickly wiped off the Indian market.
-It turned out that India just wasn’t ready for expensive luxury boxes on wheels at that time.
+The V-Class from Mercedes-Benz is finally here in India.
+This isn’t the first time that the German luxury car brand has launched an MPV (or minivan) in India.
+In fact, it’s their third attempt!
+In 1999, they launched the MB, and then again in 2011, they came up with the R-Class.
+And, in spite of being very good products, both of them were a total flop in terms of sales as India wasn’t ready for a luxury MPV at that time.

-Toyota, on the other hand, made a killing with the Innova, as it was a more practical and affordable option with a premium look and feel.
-Today, though, the MPV segment in India has grown in leaps and bounds, as you may have noticed from our February 2019 issue’s cover story.
-There are good products available at different price points.
-Korean car maker Kia is also all set to bring in the Carnival, which is even more premium than the Innova.
+Toyota, on the other hand, has made a killing with the Innova, as it was a more practical and affordable option with a premium feel.
+Today, though, the MPV segment in India has grown in leaps and bounds – something that you may have noticed from our February 2019 cover story.
+There are good options available at different price points.
+Korean carmaker Kia is also expected to bring in the Carnival, which is even more premium than the Innova.

-For rear passengers, there’re rear AC vents and four lovely speakers.
-The front seats are also very comfortable and spacious, but let’s be honest, no one who buys this car is ever going to sit in any of the front seats.
-The front dash setup is fancy and, again, in typical Mercedes-Benz fashion, there is a central infotainment system and round AC vents in chrome finish blended into wooden panels.
-There is also steering mounted controls and, wait for it, paddle shifters!
+For rear passengers, there are rear AC vents and four great quality speakers.
+The front seats are very comfortable and spacious too, but let’s be honest no one who buys this car is ever going to be in any of the front seats.
+The front dash setup is, once again, typical Mercedes-Benz fare – there’s a central infotainment system and round AC vents in chrome along with the wooden inlays.

 Who will buy it?